Aleksander Hendrikson

-Aleksander Antonovich Hendrikson (23 November 1895 – 4 October 1977) was an Estonian Soviet communist politician who was the chairman of the Executive Committee of Tallinn from September 1945 to March 1961.
+Aleksander Hendrikson (23 November 1895 – 4 October 1977) was an Estonian Soviet communist politician who was the chairman of the executive committee of Tallinn from September 1945 to March 1961.

 Biography

 Early life and career

 Hendrikson was born into a worker's family, graduated from primary school in 1910 and went to work as a student of a locksmith at a paper mill.
 Until 1918, he worked in several industrial plants, and from 1914 to 1918, he worked as a locksmith at the wagon construction workshop at Dvigatel.
 A member of the Estonian Communist Party since 1917, in 1918, when the German forces invaded Tallinn, he left with the Red Army on a war ship to Helsinki, volunteering to join the Baltic Fleet.
 He served in Kronstadt on the ship "Respublika".
 He later fought in the 1918 Battle of Narva and the Estonian War of Independence for the Soviet Union.
 After the Estonian side won out, Hendrikson left for Leningrad.
 The Politburo of the Baltic Fleet sent Hendrikson in 1921 to study at the Estonian Labor Faculty in Leningrad.
 He graduated in 1924.
 During the summer he worked as a freighter on a cargo ship, traveled between England, Germany, Sweden, and Finland.
 He then entered Leningrad's F. Engels National Institute of Economics, where he graduated from the Industrial Department in 1929 and was sent to work as an engineer at the Leningrad Chemistry Department's Planning Department.
 The trust was reorganized in the 1930s to Lakokraska, and Hendrikson was appointed to head the economic planning department.

 In 1932, he was appointed director of the chemical plant Respublika, where he worked until 1934, when he was mobilizing the Central Committee of the Communist Party of the Soviet Union to work in agriculture and sent to Chelyabinsk Oblast as a director of the grain farm "Burano".
 He worked there until 1939, when he was released on his own request.
 Hendrikson traveled back to Leningrad and started working as an art paint factory manager at the Department of Labor and Technical Regulation.
 In 1941, he was appointed as the chief of the mineral raw materials department, where he worked until June 1944.